Netanya: Economy

+Industry in Netanya is largely divided between two industrial parks.
+In the south of the city, the newest of these, Pinchas Sapir (KA Poleg), houses the first branch of IKEA in Israel as well as technology companies such as Ceedo.
+Tourism also plays a major part in Netanya's economy with some 19 hotels in the city having 1,452 rooms.

 Transportation

-Public transportation

-The public transportation in Netanya is based on buses, railway and service taxis.
+The public transportation in Netanya is based on buses, railways and service taxis.

+Train

 The Netanya railway station is located near the city center, on the east side of Highway 2.
 Netanya Sapir railway station is located in the Poleg Industrial Area.
 Beit Yehoshua railway station, located in the moshav of Beit Yehoshua, immediately south of Netanya, is convenient for getting to southern Netanya and to the Poleg Industrial Area.
 These stations are connected to the city by Egged bus service, although Shay Li service taxis are highly predominant at the Beit Yehoshua station.
 There are direct trains from Netanya and Beit Yehoshua to Tel Aviv, Binyamina, Hadera, Herzliya, Lod, Rehovot, Ashdod, Ashkelon and other towns.
 All Israel Railways stations, including Ben Gurion Airport, can be accessed from Netanya by means of transfer stations such as Binyamina and Tel Aviv.

+Bus

 Egged buses run from the Netanya central bus station to Jerusalem, Haifa, Eilat and other destinations.
 Many neighborhoods have a direct connection to Tel Aviv without the need to pass through the central bus station.
 In addition, many Egged lines connecting Tel Aviv with the north of the country stop at the Netanya Interchange on Highway 2, giving Netanya a direct connection with Nazareth, Tiberias, Kiryat Shmona and many other northern destinations.
-Metropoline operates bus services to Tel Aviv, Bnei Brak and to the surrounding communities, including the city of Hadera.
+Metropoline operates bus services to Tel Aviv, Bnei Brak and the surrounding communities, including the city of Hadera.
 Some regional lines are still operated by Egged.
 The intracity transportation is based on Egged Ta'avura bus lines and Shay Li service taxis.

 Culture

 The Well House is a museum documenting the early history of Netanya.
 It is located in a historic building dating from 1928.
-Other museums are the Tribes of Israel Pearl museum of Yemenite Jewish Heritage, the Shlomo Dror Art Institute, and the Diamimon diamond museum.
+Other museums are the Tribes of Israel Pearl Museum of Yemenite Jewish Heritage, the Shlomo Dror Art Institute, and the Diamimon Diamond Museum.
 The Cliff Gallery, Gosher Gallery, Abecassis Gallery and Fourth Gallery are all located in the city.